micklynch/ReferWell/README.md

 ### Data

 Here are the [Pydantic](https://docs.pydantic.dev/latest/) models for the data that will be used....

-## Steps in the Process
-Listed below are the steps that our framework should take in order to create the referral letter for the doctor.

-*TBD*

 ## Plan
 In the first Sprint of this course, I will be outlining the detailed requirements and solution design.
 Will be leveraging resources that currently exist as much as possible (e.g https://hapi.fhir.org for test data).